Kenya safari destinations and safari parks in both countries that tourists can enjoy and consider whilst planning for their safari tours

 Wild dog sightings are also a common attraction to this unique protected area.
 Birdlife is abundant with over 450 species recorded.

-Hell’s Gate National Park- Kenya safari destinations and safari parks
+Hell’s Gate National Park – Kenya holiday destinations and Kenyan safari parks

 Hell’s Gate National Park covers an area of 68.25 square km and is situated in the environs of Lake Naivasha about 90 km from Nairobi.
 The park is 14 km after the turnoff from the old Nairobi-Naivasha highway.